GROWING UP ON FALSE RELIGION

 WASTELAND, PRISON, & JESUS

 From Jacksonville, I headed back to my hometown of Burlington NC, got a job, and started living the bachelor lifestyle of parties, parties, and more parties.
 The next two years became a blur as I went from one job to another, and from one living arrangement to another, headed steadily downhill.
 Other than getting stoned as often as possible, I had absolutely no plan or purpose or direction for my life.

-Between the coffee, the nonfiltered tobacco, the marijuana, and the stress, after about 16 months in prison I was a nervous wreck.
+Between the coffee, the unfiltered tobacco, the marijuana, and the stress, after about 16 months in prison I was a nervous wreck.
 That's when another inmate approached me and told me about Jesus Christ.
-He gave me a booklet that showed me God's wonderful plan of salvation and what it means to live for Christ.
+He gave me a booklet that explained God's wonderful plan of salvation and what it means to live for Christ.
 I discovered that God loves all of us and wants to have a personal relationship with each one of us.
 Wow!
 I could hardly believe that God really cared about me.

 There was one major problem, however: sin.
 As I learned, all of us are born sinful and thus separated from God.
 We are imperfect and unholy, while God is absolutely perfect and holy.
 Furthermore, God's justice demands that sin be punished by death and eternal separation from him.
 There is absolutely nothing any of us can do to change the situation.
 It's hopeless.
 In that respect, the most upstanding citizen is in the same boat with the worst criminal.